JLi-github/Machine-learning/README.md

-Python code for machine learning functions
+Python code for machine learning